Search and Hit Enter

 Panna cotta with agar agar

 This panna cotta with agar agar is really easy to make.
-Even easier to eat, honesty, but that’s a given.
+Even easier to eat, honestly, but thatโ€™s a given.
 It uses cream and milk (full fat, please) combined with sugar and vanilla extract.
 Agar agar powder is the glue that holds everything together to create a wobbly and delicious panna cotta.

 This dessert can easily be made low FODMAP by utilising lactose free cream and milk.
-Although I haven’t developed a completely vegan version it, rest assured it is on the to-do list.
+I have recently developed two vegan panna cotta recipes: a โ€˜traditionalโ€™ vegan panna cotta recipe and a coconut panna cotta recipe.

 A side on image of a white chocolate panna cotta on a white plate in contrasting sunlight.
 The panna cotta is topped with a strawberry coulis and icing sugar that is being sprinkled from the top of the image